 \section{Introduction}

-Many domains, such as cartography~\cite{longley2015geographic}, architectural design~\cite{park2024quality} and robotics motion planning~\cite{werner2024approximating}, use polygons as geometric representations.
+Polygons are widely used as geometric representations in domains such as cartography~\cite{longley2015geographic}, architectural design~\cite{park2024quality}, and robotic motion planning~\cite{werner2024approximating}.
 Applications across these domains require understanding the combinatorial structure of polygons for analysis, reasoning, and generation.
-The combinatorial structure captures the discrete relationships between the vertices of a polygon, independent of their specific coordinates, angles, or edge lengths.
-An important example of such a structure used in these applications is the visibility graph (Appendix Section \ref{sec:definitions}).
-They are used to determine mutually visible regions, enabling privacy-aware floorplan layout designing~\cite{park2024quality} and also for extracting topographic features of a region in terrain analysis~\cite{nagy1994terrain}.
-While generative models are increasingly being used in these applications~\cite{yue2023connectingdotsfloorplanreconstruction}, most existing approaches~\citep{gupta20233dgen}~\citep{wang2020pixel2mesh} rely only on geometric coordinates.
-Despite the structural importance of visibility graphs in the analysis and design of these applications, they are never utilized to guide the generative process.
-To address this gap, we study representations that link polygons to their combinatorial structures.
+The combinatorial structure captures the discrete relationships between polygon vertices, independent of their specific coordinates, angles, or edge lengths.
+A key example of such a structure is the visibility graph (Appendix~\ref{sec:definitions}), which encodes mutual visibility between regions.
+Visibility graphs enable privacy-aware floorplan design~\cite{park2024quality} and the extraction of topographic features in terrain analysis~\cite{nagy1994terrain}.
+While generative models are increasingly used in these applications~\cite{yue2023connectingdotsfloorplanreconstruction}.
+Most existing approaches~\citep{gupta20233dgen, wang2020pixel2mesh} rely solely on geometric coordinates.
+Despite the structural importance of visibility graphs, they have not been leveraged to guide the generative process.
+To address this gap, we investigate representations that link polygons to their combinatorial structures.

-The main questions we study are the following: Suppose we are given a polygon's visibility graph $G$ as shown in Figure-\ref{fig:concept}b.
-Note that $G$ does not contain any coordinate information from $X$.
-What can we say about the polygon (Reconstruction), the set of all polygons (Characterization) that have this graph $G$ as their visibility graph.
-Can we determine if a polygon exists for G (Recognition)?
-Given the current success of learning-based graph-embedding approaches, it might be tempting to apply GNN-based~\cite{li2024distance} approaches directly to reconstruct $X$.
-However, since $G$ does not admit a natural distance metric that these approaches can exploit, such methods fail to directly predict vertex coordinates from $G$ (Figure-\ref{fig:concept}c).
+The main questions we study are as follows: Suppose we are given the visibility graph $G$ of a polygon, as shown in Figure~\ref{fig:concept}b.
+Note that $G$ contains no coordinate information from $X$.
+What can we say about the polygon (Reconstruction) and the set of all polygons (Characterization) that have this graph $G$ as their visibility graph.
+Can we determine whether a polygon exists for $G$ (Recognition).
+Given the recent success of learning-based graph-embedding approaches, it might be tempting to apply GNN-based methods~\cite{li2024distance} directly to reconstruct $X$.
+However, since $G$ lacks a natural distance metric that such models can exploit, these methods fail to directly predict vertex coordinates from $G$ (Figure~\ref{fig:concept}c).